onthebusiness/harelang.org/content/community.md

 We have a small community, but we're happy to talk to you.

+### Code of conduct

+Community members in all community spaces and beyond are expected to act in accordance with the [Hare code of conduct][conduct].

+[conduct]: /conduct

 ### hare-announce

 All Hare users are encouraged to subscribe to the [hare-announce] mailing list